superunstar/superunstar/README.md

 # superunstar

-- Bilingual in English and French.
-- Love computers more than myself
+Love computers more than myself
-- Have specific interest in cryptography, docker, server management
-- Gay ?